INTRODUCTION

 SJ 200 870 - near Little Eye

-Another image taken out on the sands, this time with an incoming tide.
-SJ 200 870 lies slightly north east of Little Eye and this image looks north west towards Hilbre Island and Middle Eye.
+Another image taken out on the sands that surround the north west corner of the Wirral, this time while the tide is in.
+SJ 200 870 lies slightly north east of Little Eye and this image looks north west towards Hilbre Island and Middle Eye with the intersection in the immediate foreground.
 Although from this viewpoint it looks as if the two islands are joined, there is, in fact, some 250m between them.
-Because of the flat sands, and the fact that the Dee estuary has one of the largest intertidal ranges in the UK, the incoming tide can often advance at a slow walking pace.
+Despite appearances, I was only standing in about 15cm of water to take this photograph.

 SJ 200 890 is located offshore slightly to the north or Red Rocks in Hoylake.
 Red Rocks is a group of red sandstone rocks (hence the name) that are usually partly or wholly covered at high tide and this image was taken as the tide was coming in, beginning to cover the rocks.
 Red sandstone is ubiquitous in the north of the Wirral Peninsula, its colour resulting from a high iron content in the rock.